-Plastic sponges are horrible bacteria breeding things!
-Why not make your own unsponges that can be made from fabric remnants and can be washed and reused time and time again?
-They can even be composted once they have worn out.
+Plastic sponges are horrible bacteria breeding things.
+So why not make your own unsponges that can be made from fabric remnants and can be washed and reused time and time again?
+These zero waste dish sponges can even be composted once they have worn out.

 3. Swap Your Shopping Bags For Reusable Ones – Even Your Produce Bags

 The fact that a price tag has been put on shop bought bags has made a difference.
 But it is still easy to see people using plastic bags at the supermarket.
 Please do reuse!
 Or you could go one step further and make your own.

 With this tutorial you could even make small mesh bags for getting your produce in at the supermarket.
 Reducing plastic waste even more.

 Or just refuse to use small plastic bags when buying things like bananas.

 4. Swap Clingfilm For Beeswax Wraps